ga-wdi-lessons/express-intro/readme.md

 ## module.exports (20/120)

-`module.exports` allows us to separate our js files by exposing their contents as one global variable.
-The global variable isn't assigned until we require the file.
+`module.exports` allows us to separate our js files by exposing some or potentially all of their contents in a exported object.
+In another file, we can import the exported code with `require()` and assign it to a variable local to the file it is imported into, in this case `index.js`.

 For example:
 ```js